jiequancui/ResLT/README.md

 If you have any questions, feel free to contact us through email (jiequancui@link.cuhk.edu.hk) or Github issues.
 Enjoy!

 # BibTex
-If you find this code or idea useful, please consider citing our work:
+If you find this code or idea useful, please consider citing our works:
 ```
 @ARTICLE{9774921,
   author={Cui, Jiequan and Liu, Shu and Tian, Zhuotao and Zhong, Zhisheng and Jia, Jiaya},